linode/docs/docs/applications/configuration-management/use-linode-packer-builder/index.md

 1. Generate a Linode API v4 access token with permission to read and write Linodes.
 You can follow the [Get an Access Token](https://linode.com/docs/platform/api/getting-started-with-the-linode-api/#get-an-access-token) section of the [Getting Started with the Linode API](https://linode.com/docs/platform/api/getting-started-with-the-linode-api/) guide if you do not already have one.

-1. [Create an authentication Key-pair](https://www.linode.com/docs/security/securing-your-server/#create-an-authentication-key-pair) if your computer does not already have one.
+1. [Create an authentication key-pair](https://www.linode.com/docs/security/securing-your-server/#create-an-authentication-key-pair) if your computer does not already have one.

-1. Install Ansible on your computer.
+1. Install Ansible on your computer ans familiarize yourself with basic Ansible concepts (optional).
 Use the steps in the [Install Ansible](/docs/applications/configuration-management/getting-started-with-ansible/#install-ansible) section of the [Getting Started With Ansible - Basic Installation and Setup](/docs/applications/configuration-management/getting-started-with-ansible/) guide.

 1. Ensure you have access to [curl](https://en.wikipedia.org/wiki/CURL) on your computer.

 ## The Linode Packer Builder

+In Packer's ecosystem, *builders* are responsible for deploying machine instances and generating redeployable images from them.
 The Linode Packer builder can be used to create a Linode image that can be redeployed to other Linodes.
-You can share your image template across your team to ensure everyone works with a uniform development and testing environment.
-This process will help your team maintain an [immutable infrastructure](/docs/development/ci/what-is-immutable-infrastructure/) within your [continuous delivery](/docs/development/ci/introduction-ci-cd/#what-is-continuous-delivery) model.
+You can share your image template across your team to ensure everyone is using a uniform development and testing environment.
+This process will help your team maintain an [immutable infrastructure](/docs/development/ci/what-is-immutable-infrastructure/) within your [continuous delivery](/docs/development/ci/introduction-ci-cd/#what-is-continuous-delivery) pipeline.

 The Linode Packer builder works in the following way:

-* You create a template to define the type of image you want to build
+* You create a template to define the type of image you want Packer to build
 * Packer uses the template to build the image on a temporary Linode
 * A snapshot of the built image is taken and stored as a private [Linode image](/docs/platform/disk-images/linode-images/)
 * The temporary Linode is deleted